senecaxconnect/xconnect_docs/docs/Agent_API.md

 The following are endpoints that can be used to interact with the xConnect Agent.

-!!! note
-    **As of current release, the API is only bound to localhost or 127.0.0.1 and cannot be accessed by any other networked machines.** If a remote device needs to access the API, please contact support for an HTTPS version of the API.

 ## Get Latest Sensor Data

-Used to collect the latest sensor data from all xConnect Agent sensor points
+Used to view the latest telemetry data that xConnect has collected on the agent system

 **URL** : `http://localhost:8886/getSensorLatest`